 (EDIT: Curve has changed a lot since this article was published.
 Please do not rely on the information here.
-Instead, please click here to read our detailed 2019 Curve review, which includes a promo code for a free £5 credit when you sign up.)
+Instead, please click here to read our detailed 2020 Curve review, which includes a link for a free £10 credit when you sign up.)

 On Thursday I ran a long article about Curve.
-This was, I think, the most-read article ever on HFP – it was certainly the most-read article on the day of publication.
+This was, I think, the most-read article ever on HfP – it was certainly the most-read article on the day of publication.

 Curve has a number of fascinating features.
-Most relevant for our market, it allows you to pay for anything where a MasterCard is accepted and have it recharged – as a purchase – to an American Express card.
+Most relevant for our market, it allows you to pay for anything where a Mastercard is accepted and have it recharged – as a purchase – to an American Express card.

 Even cash withdrawals are recharged, as a purchase, to your Amex.
 I have been testing the card for a few days and I can confirm that this works perfectly.

-Let me repeat this bit – you can buy something using the Curve card at a retailer which only accepts MasterCard, or even make a cash withdrawal at an ATM, and it will be re-charged to your American Express card (or a Visa or MasterCard) as a purchase.
+Let me repeat this bit – you can buy something using the Curve card at a retailer which only accepts Mastercard, or even make a cash withdrawal at an ATM, and it will be re-charged to your American Express card (or a Visa or Mastercard) as a purchase.
 It will earn miles and count towards any sign-up bonus.
 It also works abroad, even on overseas cash withdrawals.

 I have been taking part in the Curve pilot programme and I can confirm that the card does everything that it says.

 The cost of the basic Curve card is £35.
 There is a £75 premium version but I don’t know enough about the benefits to recommend it at this time.
 This is a one-off fee, not an annual one.